 Busk Till Dawn – THE DEBUT ALBUM

-For the last three years Lee MacDougall has travelled the world with nothing but an old suitcase in hand and a battered guitar on his back.
-He has played music everywhere from Alabama to Austria, including raucous gigs at famous venues such as LA’s Hotel Cafe and NYC’s Bitter End, as well as festivals such as SXSW and Hard Rock Calling in London’s Hyde Park.
+For the last few years Lee MacDougall has travelled the world with an old suitcase in hand and a battered guitar on his back.
+He has played music everywhere from Alabama to Aachen, including raucous gigs at famous venues such as LA’s Hotel Cafe and NYC’s Bitter End, as well as festivals such as SXSW and Hard Rock Calling in London’s Hyde Park.

 These experiences became stories, and these stories became songs.
 Once back in London, Lee met up with his old friend, producer Jim Lowe.
 Jim was fresh from No.1 success producing British band Stereophonics and was looking for some new music.
 After several large gins and confessions of all their sins it was decided: they would team up over the summer to record Lee’s debut album.

 Featuring 10 songs and 10 true stories, as well as a guest appearance by The Sex Pistols’ Glen Matlock on bass guitar, “Busk Till Dawn” is everything you would want from a modern British guitar record of instantly memorable lyrical pop.

 British singer/songwriter/storyteller Lee MacDougall has the kind of voice that can “fill every crevice of a room and every fibre of your body” (Backseat Sandbar).
 Crafting songs like short stories, or 3 minute mini-movies, Lee’s brand of modern folk-pop combines instantly memorable melodies with true tales of real life experience that almost anyone could relate to.
 From the everyday mundane of growing up in the rock n’ roll town of Grimsby, to eloping to London, and of all the love, life, and characters he has met along the way.